by The Bainbridge Firm, LLC | Sep 01, 2020 | General Information

 - File a Workers Compensation Claim.

 Under Ohio law, an individual who is injured on the job has only one year from the date of the injury to file an application for workers compensation benefits.
-An individual who contract an occupational disease as a result of their employment have two years from the date they were diagnosed with the condition to file a claim.
+An individual who contracts an occupational disease as a result of their employment has two years from the date they were diagnosed with the condition to file a claim.
 As with reporting an injury, it is critical that the application for workers’ compensation benefits be made in a timely fashion.
 The longer one waits to file the claim the higher level of scrutiny they are likely to face upon filing.
 Furthermore, if you do not file a timely claim, your claim will be barred by the statute of limitations.

 You can file a claim by completing a First Report of Injury, Occupational Disease or Death (FROI-1) and submitting it to the Bureau of Workers’ Compensation (BWC) online, by mail, via fax, or in person at your local BWC customer service office.
-The FROI-1 is often similar to employer accident forms and asks for information about the injured worker, the date and time of the injury, a description of the accident, and the type of injury/disease and boy parts affected.
+The FROI-1 is often similar to employer accident forms and asks for information about the injured worker, the date and time of the injury, a description of the accident, and the type of injury/disease and body parts affected.
 It is important to note that your treating doctor, spouse, employer, or any other interested party can file a claim for you.
 The BWC will complete an investigation and decide whether to allow or deny your claim within 28 days of receiving your FROI-1.
 Once an initial determination is made the injured worker will be notified in writing at the address provided on the FROI-1.

 - Seek Immediate Medical Attention.

-You should seek medical attention if you injured on the job.
+You should seek medical attention if you are injured on the job.
 As with reporting the injury to your employer, seeking medical attention is an important part of proving your claim as valid medical evidence is required to show that you sustained a compensable injury as the result of your workplace injury or accident.
 If you do not seek medical treatment for days, weeks, or even months after your injury, it is much harder for your doctors to relate your condition to your workplace injury and harder for you or your legal representative to prove your condition was caused by an injury at work.

 When you seek medical treatment, it is also very important that you not only explain how you were injured, but also tell the medical providers that your injury happened at work.
 Injured workers often make the mistake of delaying treatment in the hopes that a workplace injury will resolve on its own, and only report an injury to the employer and seek treatment when they either get worse or go too long without getting better.
 This mistake not only opens the door for the validity of your injury to be called into questions but has the potential to negatively impact your medical recovery.
 For these reasons and many more, you should always seek medical treatment immediately following a workplace accident or injury.